Shedrack-Sunday/-Deploy-Static-Website-on-AWS/README.md

 http://my-1969629-bucket.s3-website-us-east-1.amazonaws.com

 N.B.
-This is one of the projects required for the completion of my udacity cloud devops nanodegree
+This is one of the projects required for the completion of my udacity cloud DevOps nanodegree